emmetio/pyv8-binaries/README.md

-# Deprecation notice: this project is no longer maintained and it’s not required for Emmet anymore: check out upcoming [Emmet 2](https://github.com/emmetio/sublime-text-plugin) plugin, which is pure Python implementation of Emmet code base.
+## Deprecation notice: this project is no longer maintained and it’s not required for Emmet anymore.
+Check out upcoming [Emmet 2](https://github.com/emmetio/sublime-text-plugin) plugin, which is pure Python implementation of Emmet code base.

 ----